lhm30/PIDGIN/README.md

 * The model and scripts to use this single model are found in the 'singlemodel' folder.

 5. ```predict_singlemodel.py filename.csv```
-    This script generates raw Naive Bayes score probabilities for compounds when cosidering only activity information.
+    This script generates raw Naive Bayes score probabilities for compounds (this only considers activity information).

     Example of how to run the code: